Convergence in charmonium structure: light-front wave functions from basis light-front quantization and Dyson-Schwinger equations: Light-front wave functions

 where $z$ is the four-vector in Minkowski space.
 In this way, the LFWFs can also be obtained from the covariant Bethe-Salpeter amplitudes.

 In both the BLFQ and the DSE approaches, the symmetries of individual LFWFs are fully retained.
 For example, the pseudoscalar LFWF consists of two independent structures \cite{Leitner:2010nx},

 The second term appears because the LFWFs in general depend on the orientation of light front $\omega$, which is a null vector ($\omega^2 = 0$, and $\omega\cdot \gamma = \gamma^+$).
 In some phenomenological applications, the second term is dropped \cite{Jaus:1999zv, Cheng:2003sm, Wang:2008xt, Verma:2011yw, Choi:2004ww, Wang:2024cyi, Arifi:2024mff}.
 However, we have shown that this term plays an important role in chiral symmetry breaking \cite{Li:2022mlg}.
 In both BLFQ and DSE, the maximal kinematical symmetries of the LFWFs are retained and both approaches produce two independent structures.
-Fig.~\ref{fig:etac_LFWF} compares the valence LFWFs of $\eta_c$ as obtained from BLFQ and from DSE.
-The LFWFs of BLFQ are obtained in Ref.~\cite{Li:2017mlw} and accessible from data repository \cite{Li:charmoniumData}.
+Figure~\ref{fig:etac_LFWF} compares the valence LFWFs of $\eta_c$ as obtained from BLFQ and from DSE.
+The LFWFs of BLFQ and DSE are accessible from data repository \cite{Li:charmoniumData} and \cite{Shi:charmoniumData}, respectively.
 For both spin-singlet $\psi_{\uparrow\downarrow-\downarrow\uparrow}$ and spin-triplet $\psi_{\uparrow\uparrow}/\psi_{\downarrow\downarrow}$ components, the LFWFs from BLFQ are broader than DSE in the transverse momentum ($k_\perp$) direction and longitudinal ($x$) direction.
-However, the normalizations of each of the spin configurations are qualitatively similar in these two frameworks.
-The normalization for each spin configurations is defined as
+However, the normalizations of each of the spin configuration are qualitatively similar in these two frameworks.
+The normalization for each spin configuration is defined as

 For BLFQ, we find $I_{\uparrow\uparrow} + I_{\downarrow\downarrow} = 0.074$ and $I_{\uparrow\downarrow-\downarrow\uparrow} = 0.926$, whereas the DSE LFWFs give $I_{\uparrow\uparrow} + I_{\downarrow\downarrow} = 0.140$ and $I_{\uparrow\downarrow - \downarrow\uparrow} = 0.860$.
 In both frameworks, the spin-singlet component is dominant.